366th Infantry Regiment (United States)

-The 366th Infantry Regiment was an all African American (segregated) unit of the United States Army that served in both World War I and World War II.
+The 366th Infantry Regiment was an all Colored (segregated) unit of the United States Army that served in both World War I and World War II.
 In the latter war, the unit was exceptional for having all black officers as well as troops.
 The U.S. military did not desegregate until after World War II.
 During the war, for most of the segregated units, all field grade (majors and above) and most of the company grade officers (second lieutenants, first lieutenants, and captains) were white.

 World War I

 The 366th Infantry was constituted 16 August 1917 in the National Army as the 366th Infantry, assigned to the 92nd Division, and organized at Camp Dodge, Iowa, in November 1917.

 In World War I the regiment served overseas as a part of the 92nd Division, National Army and earned credit for battle participation as follows: